Disentanglement, disorder lines, and Majorana edge states in a solvable quantum chain: Introduction

-Important conclusions can be made from the work on the nature of DLs in the Lee-Yang formalism \cite{Chitov:2017PRE,Chitov:2021}.
-The conventional phase transitions are well understood as occurrence of zero(s) $z$ of the partition function $F(z)=0$ in the \textit{real range of physical parameters}: temperature, field, coupling, wave number, etc. Here $z$ stands for some conveniently chosen function of physical quantities, like e.g., fugacity, $e^{ik}$, spectrum of the transfer matrix.
-The DL corresponds to the pair of merging complex conjugate roots $F(z)=F(z^*)=0$ occurring at \textit{complex values of physical parameters}.
-For instance, the infinite cascades of DLs found in the classical Ising chain \cite{Chitov:2017PRE}, correspond to zeros of the partition function $z(h)$ in the range of complex magnetic field $h \in \mathbb{C}$; modulations revealed in various free fermionic models in the spatial dimensions $d=1,2,3$ correspond to zeros of the partition function $z(\mathbf{q})$ in the range of complex wave vectors $|\mathbf{q}| \in \mathbb{C}$ \cite{Chitov:2021}.
+Important progress was reported recently in Refs.~\cite{Chitov:2017PRE,Chitov:2021}, where the origin of DLs was understood within the Lee-Yang formalism: the DLs and the IC oscillations were related to the complex conjugate zeros of the partition function.
+The conventional phase transitions are well understood as occurrence of zero(s) $z$ of the partition function $\mathcal{Z} (z)=0$ in the \textit{real range of physical parameters}: temperature, field, coupling, wave number, etc. Here $z$ stands for some conveniently chosen function of physical quantities, like e.g., fugacity, $e^{ik}$, spectrum of the transfer matrix.
+The DL corresponds to the pair of merging complex conjugate roots $\mathcal{Z}(z)=\mathcal{Z}(z^*)=0$ occurring at \textit{complex values of physical parameters}.
+For instance, the infinite cascades of DLs found in the classical Ising chain \cite{Chitov:2017PRE}, correspond to zeros of the partition function $\mathcal{Z}(h)$ in the range of complex magnetic field $h \in \mathbb{C}$; modulations revealed in various free fermionic models in the spatial dimensions $d=1,2,3$ correspond to zeros \footnote{ The zeros are defined for the partition function of the finite-size system, before the thermodynamic limit is taken \cite{TongLiu:2006}.} of the partition function $\mathcal{Z}(\mathbf{q})$ in the range of complex wave vectors $|\mathbf{q}| \in \mathbb{C}$ \cite{Chitov:2021}.

-An interesting aspect of the critical properties on the disorder line is factorization of the ground state found in the transverse field $XY$ quantum chain \cite{McCoyII:1971,Franchini:2017} leading to constant correlation functions, the hallmark of disentanglement.
-Since the possibility to interpret the disentanglement point as a transition of some kind is actively studied in the literature \cite{Wolf:2006,Amico:2006,Illuminati:2013,WeiGold:2005,*WeiGold:2011}, it is a very pertinent problem to clarify the relation between the zero-temperature limit of the Lee-Yang zeros and disentanglement in other models.
+An interesting aspect of the critical properties on the DL is factorization of the ground state found in the transverse field $XY$ quantum chain \cite{McCoyII:1971,Franchini:2017} leading to constant correlation functions, the hallmark of disentanglement.
+Since the possibility to interpret the disentanglement point as a transition of some kind is actively studied in the literature \cite{Wolf:2006,Amico:2006,Illuminati:2013,WeiGold:2005,*WeiGold:2011}, it is a very pertinent problem to clarify the relation between the zero-temperature limit of the Lee-Yang zeros

+and disentanglement.
+It was shown in the recent analysis \cite{Chitov:2021} of the well-known quantum $XY$ chain in the uniform transverse field, that the DL which is also the line of disentanglement in that model, correspond to the line of the merging complex roots of \eqref{LYZT0}.
+The important question is to clarify whether the merging complex roots (DLs) necessarily signal the factorized ground states (disentanglement) in other models.